-Cheesy, piping-hot pizza is topped with pulled pork, fresh pineapple, bacon, jalapeños, and cilantro, with extra flavor coming from a sweet and tangy homemade Pineapple BBQ Sauce!
+Cheesy, piping-hot Pineapple Pulled Pork Pizza is topped with Bacon, Jalapeños, Cilantro, with a sweet & tangy homemade Pineapple BBQ Sauce!

 I can't believe that I've been blogging for over a year now and have never shared a pizza recipe!
 After all, pizza is one of my favorite things to eat.
 Now I won't necessarily give that answer if you ask me my favorite foods, but the truth is, I am up for eating pizza anytime, anywhere...and I never get tired of it.

 I'm kind of sporadic about homemade pizza-making myself -- there will be a period of time that I make it regularly, and then I'll go for awhile without making it at all.
 But I really like the idea of a weekly or bi-weekly Family Pizza Night tradition, so I think that's going on my bucket list for this fall.
 And on the regular rotation, we will definitely be enjoying this Pineapple Pulled Pork Pizza with Bacon, Jalapeños, & Cilantro!